How to tweak existing Medium iOS app features with Theos & Logos - part 2

 }

-Just make it short this method will call [[self delegate] clapViewWasTapped]
+Just make it short this method will call [[self delegate] clapViewWasTapped], so what’s the delegate here?
+Double click on selector clapViewWasTapped you will be prompted this dialog:

-you will be prompted this dialog: Figure 3: Methods implementing selector clapViewWasTapped
+Figure 3: Methods implementing selector clapViewWasTapped

-instance.
+It has 3 classes implements this selector, the usual way is dynamic analysis with lldb to set breakpoint and print out delegate instance.
 But there is another way I want to introduce in this post is using frida-trace (I will have another post how to use it in details soon).
-From Terminal just run frida-ps -Ua
+From Terminal just run frida-ps -Ua to see which is the process ID of Medium app:

 1